utkinn/PyGmod/docs/for_addon_developers/tutorial.rst

 =============

 Congratulations!
-You just made your first GPython addon.
+You just made your first PyGmod addon.